polytypic/Recalled/Docs/LogArch.md

 ## Memory mapped buffers

-To make operations on the various log files as efficient as possible, Recalled uses memory mapped files to implement the log buffers.
+To make operations on the various log files as efficient as possible, Recalled uses memory mapped files to implement the dynamically grown log buffers.
 Serialization and deserialization operations directly read and write the memory mapped files without need for intermediate abstractions such as streams.
 This approach admits nearly optimal serialization and deserialization.
 To deserialize a 64-bit integer, for example, a single aligned 64-bit read operation is sufficient.
 Memory mapped buffers also make it convenient to perform serialization and deserialization operations in parallel.
 The operating system takes care of managing the necessary IO operations and can make effective use of RAM to cache the most frequently needed regions of the memory mapped files.

 ## Compacting the log structured storage

-As the set of data being computed with Recalled evolves, the log storage will not only store the live entries, but will also contain entries that have been removed and replaced by new entries.
+As the set of data being computed with Recalled evolves, the log storage will not only store the live entries, but will also contain entries that have been removed and replaced by new entries and entries that are simply no longer used.
 Once the percentage of dead data becomes high enough, the log storage can be compacted in linear time by going through the entries and copying or shifting live data towards the beginning of the log files.
 This results in the log files being first read and then written once from beginning to end.
-It should not be difficult for the OS to perform this sort of linear IO access pattern at nearly maximal IO bandwidth.
+It should not be difficult for the OS to perform this sort of linear IO access pattern at nearly maximum IO bandwidth.

 ## Summary

-The efficiency of the Recalled library depends crucially on the efficiency of the persistent storage method.
+The efficiency of the Recalled library depends crucially on the efficiency of the persistent storage mechanism.
 For this reason Recalled implements a relative simple, yet highly IO efficient, log structured storage mechanism designed for the needs of the Recalled library.